Publications

-"Challenges for Environmental Justice under Bioethical Principlism" The American Journal of Bioethics 24 (3): 65-67 (2024)
+Harris J. (2024)“Challenges for Environmental Justice under Bioethical Principlism” American Journal of Bioethics, 24 (3): 65-67. https://doi.org/10.1080/15265161.2024.2303139

-“Moral Wrongs, Epistemic Wrongs, and the FDA” The American Journal of Bioethics 22 (10): 34-37 (2022)
+Harris J. (2022) “Moral Wrongs, Epistemic Wrongs, and the FDA” American Journal of Bioethics 22 (10): 34-37. https://doi.org/10.1080/15265161.2022.2110967

-"Rossian Autonomy" (Under review)
+“Rossian Autonomy” (under review)

 Title: "Remapping Reasons of Autonomy Under Normative Pluralism"